 12 Of The Most Common Food Intolerances

-A “one-size-fits-all” diet would be nice, but some people experience allergies or intolerances to foods that are both common and healthy.
+A “one-size-fits-all” diet would be nice, but some people experience allergies, sensitivities, or intolerances to foods that are both common and healthy.

-There are a handful of foods that are problematic for most people.
+There are a handful of foods that are most likely to be problematic.
 Let’s take a look at some of the common food intolerances that I see the most often in my telehealth functional medicine clinic.

 1. Dairy

-Now, some people can consume more lactose than others, but some cannot have dairy or lactose in any form.
-Lactose intolerance causes digestive symptoms like bloating, diarrhea, and gas.
+Lactose intolerance generally causes digestive symptoms like bloating, diarrhea, and gas.

-It is important to note that a milk allergy is very different from lactose intolerance.
+Lactose intolerance is different from a milk allergy.
 A milk allergy is an allergic reaction to casein and/or the other proteins in milk and dairy products.
 (4)

-Organic dairy is better because it does not allow hormones and antibiotics.
+Organic dairy is generally a better choice because it does not allow hormones and antibiotics.
 Fermented dairy, such as grass-fed kefir and yogurt, is even better, as it mitigates some of the problems people have with casein sensitivity.
-It also includes beneficial bacteria, which is why it may be better tolerated.
+It also includes probiotics (beneficial bacteria) which may help to offset inflammatory reactions in the gut.

 2. Gluten